• About

 The Director of Media and Publicity in Osun PDP, Oladele Oluwabamiji, said results already received indicated that the party was in a good place.

 On vote-buying, he stated, “Though we tried to curtail vote-buying, APC still did it.
-You can’t be rejected by the people and you still expect them to vote for you.
+The people can’t reject you, and you still expect them to vote for you.
 They see vote-buying as their only lifeline.”

 Tags: BREAKING NEWSNigeriaOsun DecidesOsun State NewsVotes Buying in Nigeria